chriswongwk/advancedbootcamp2020/dr_runbooks/dr_runbooks.rst

 #.
 In **Prism Central** > select :fa:`bars` **> Virtual Infrastructure > VMs**.

 #.
-Verify that the DB and Web VMs are powered on.
+Verify that the Load balancer, DB and Web VMs are powered on.

-#.
-You can also browse to the Wordpress URL (e.g. http://drweb1.ntnxlab.local) in your *Initials*-**Windows-ToolsVM** VM and verify the site is accessible.

 Fail Back to the Original AZ (PC)
 +++++++++++++++++++++++++++++++++